Liquids 3 1 1 rule

 3 1 1 Rule

-Passengers can bring liquids, aerosols, and gels in containers with a maximum capacity of 3.
+The size of the liquid containers cannot exceed 100ml which is about 3.
 The items below are considered a liquid and must .
 It will go from the current $35,568 to $43,888 on July 1.It says such virtually any liquids, gels and aerosols I wish to carry down my carry-on must come included containers no bigger than 3.I take to remember this each point I get ready for broadcast going toward .
 100 milliliters can look like ⅓ the size of an aluminum soft drink can.The TSA then banned all liquids, gels, and aerosols from carry-on luggage.In addition to the 3-1-1 rule, travelers should be aware that some airlines have different regulations on the types of items, liquids, aerosols, gels, creams and pastes that are allowed onboard .
 1 – You must pack all liquids in a one quart size bag.
 Each passenger is only .
 Other Travel Considerations.